 The LCD seems like a cheaply made screen that doesn't correspond to the price of the sprinkler controller.

-On the bright side, the weather forecast is always on point, and you can check it via the mobile app.
+The weather forecast is always on point on the bright side, and you can check it via the mobile app.
 It has zero trouble following the smart schedule and displays the watering history, which is quite convenient.

 If you plan on placing the sprinkler controller outdoors, you can simply purchase the Skydrop outdoor enclosure as an add-on to ensure your controller is protected.